-Article 35 Degree certificate, transcript, supplement
+Article 35 - Degree certificate, transcript, supplement

 - 1. A certificate shall be awarded by or on behalf of the Board of Examiners as proof that a degree audit has been successfully completed. - 2.
-The certificate shall be signed by the Chairman of the related sub-committee or, in his or her absence by another member of the sub-committee on behalf of the Board of Examiners. - 3.
+The date stated on the degree certificate is the test date of the last passed course of the students exam programme. - 3.
+The certificate shall be signed by the Chairman of the related sub-committee or, in his or her absence by another member of the sub-committee on behalf of the Board of Examiners. - 4.
 When the certificate is awarded, a transcript of the results obtained will be issued.
-When the certificate for the Bachelor's degree audit and the Master's degree audit are awarded, a supplement will be issued in English at least including details of the results achieved. - 4.
-A student can request the sub Board of Examiners of the Science Education and Communication (SEC) MSc programme to issue a teacher qualification if the following condition has been met:
+When the certificate for the Bachelor's degree audit and the Master's degree audit are awarded, a supplement will be issued in English at least including details of the results achieved. - 5.
+A student can request the sub Board of Examiners of the Science Education and Communication (SEC) MSc programme to issue a teacher qualification if the following condition has been met: - The student has successfully completed the Education specialisation (verdiepingsdeel) in his or her examination programme (with an exemption, a mark or a pass (v) for all subjects).